sycamore-rs/sycamore/docs/next/guide/data-binding.md

 }
 ```

-Now, when the user types into the input, the `value` signal will automatically
+If the user types into the input field, the `value` signal will automatically be
-be synced.
+updated with the latest value.
+The other way works as well.
+If you update the
+`value` signal, the input field will be updated accordingly.

 The way this works is by listening to specific events on the DOM node according
 to the property.
 For instance, `value` uses the `on:input` event.